Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

         2) Orange reminds the viewer of the Mediterranean sun and is also the opposite of blue on color wheels.

-        3) A pure, simple white background was chosen as white represents light, another quality of which Nice and the surrounding area is famous for.
+        3) A pure, simple white background was chosen as white represents light, another quality for which Nice and the surrounding area is famous for.

     - #### Typography: